There are many benefits of yoga poses for creativity. Yoga poses can help you unleash your inner artist and boost your creative thinking brain.

-For the best benefit, I recommend combining the poses below with some meditative exercises for creative thinking.
+For the best benefit, I recommend combining the poses below with some meditations for creative thinking.

 Best Yoga Poses For Creativity

 Here are the best yoga poses for creativity.
 For best results, combine them with some of the yoga meditative exercises.

 While sitting, fold your feet in together so they are toughing.
 Relax the knees and let them drop to the side of the pelvis.
 Now bend forward at the torso and stretch outwards.
 This is Butterfly Pose, one of the best yoga poses for creativity.

 Sit in half-lotus with the hands on the knees and circle your torso five times in each direction.

 Lie on your stomach, feet flat on the floor.
 With your hands under your shoulders lift your torso upwards while keeping your naval on the floor.